curtischong/kaggle-solutions/content/techniques/target/binary encoded categorical ordinal targets.md

 	- When the values are evenly spaced, as in this example, then the formula simplifies into:
 		- **t_hat = mean(P(t > 0), P(t > ⅓), P(t > ⅔))**
 ---
-- I'm not sure why it works 100%. but here is how we derived the case where "the values are evenly spaced"
+- here is how we derived the case where "the values are evenly spaced"
 	- P(t = 0) = 1 - P(t > 0)
 	- P(t = ⅓) = P(t > 0) - P(t > ⅓)
 	- P(t = ⅔) = P(t > ⅓) - P(t > ⅔)